joshgunkel/workshop1/README.md

 Suggestions for Continued Learning After the Workshop
 --------------

+- Using a Heroku environment variable for our MongoHQ connection string so that it isn't managed in our code
 - Adding unit tests for the Node.js app is an area of importance.
 There are many choices for unit testing tools.
 Mocha seems to be a popular Node module
 - AngularJS is becoming a popular framework for client-side development, and supports unit testing (http://angularjs.org/).
 Follow the tutorial under Learn/Tutorial.